erickasakya/flask-starter/candidates_backend/README.md

 Dependencies
 ------

-CandidatesBackend uses Flask as a web framework, Flask REST Plus for creating the interface, and SQLAlchemy to handle the database models.
+CandidatesBackend uses Flask as a web framework, Flask RESTPlus for creating the interface, and SQLAlchemy to handle the database models.
 It uses a SQLlite database for local development.